Cloudxtreme/engine-2/docs/pages/developer_guide/object_types/object_types_overview.md

 The only argument passed the function will be the combined `props` passed down from the ObjecTypes higher up the chain as well as the props passed in during object creation.

-### createObjectType
+### combine
-The `createObjectType` function is used to combine the traits and behaviors into a new object type.
+The `combine` function is used to combine the traits and behaviors into a new object type.
 It accepts any number of ObjectType functions and combines them into a new composite of the combined result.
-When an object is created, each ObjectType is called in the order it was listed. **They very last ObjecType function should be the final ObjectType that the definition represents.
-In the `MolotovCocktailObjectType` example, the final ObjecType is, `MolotovCocktailObjectType`.
+When an object is created, each ObjectType is called in the order it was listed.

 ### Basic Object Types
 A basic object type is simply defined as a function.
 In the following example we create a simple glass bottle: